rodmontiel18/eadmin/README.md

 - You have some charts into each period, so you can view a general overview of you balance

 ## Features/Technologies
-- The application was build with ReactJS with TypeScript and AntDesign as design system
+- The application was build with ReactJS, TypeScript and AntDesign as design system
 - Uses Firestore database
 - Uses Firebase authentication
 - Uses Redux Toolkit for state management and React Router for routing